 Castor oil is a thick, odorless oil made from the seeds of the castor plant.
-Its use dates back to ancient Egypt, where it was first used as lamp fuel and later for medicinal and beauty treatments — Cleopatra reportedly believed the oil would brighten the whites of her eyes.
+Its use dates back to ancient Egypt, where it was likely used as fuel for lamps as well as for medicinal and beauty purposes.
+Cleopatra reportedly used it to brighten the whites of her eyes.

 - Calories: 120

 Castor oil also has some:

 - Omega-6 fatty acids

 The active ingredient in castor oil is a fatty acid called ricinoleic acid.

 There’s been little research into most of the traditional health uses of this oil.
 But some of its potential health benefits include:

 Castor oil for constipation